2008 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Ranked 557 in Presidential Dollars

-Not all 2008 Presidential Dollars are created equal, some rare varieties command premium prices.
+Not all 2008 Presidential Dollars are created equal—some rare varieties command significant premiums.
 Use our CoinValueChecker App to check your coin’s edge lettering, position type, and discover if you own one of the most valuable rare specimens.

-Accurate identification of 2008 Presidential Dollars requires examining multiple diagnostic features across three surfaces.
-The obverse displays the president’s portrait with specific designer marks and dates, while the reverse consistently shows the Statue of Liberty design across all four presidents.
+Accurate identification of any 2008 Presidential Dollar requires examining multiple diagnostic features across three surfaces.
+The obverse shows the president’s portrait with specific designer marks, while the reverse displays the same Statue of Liberty design across all four presidents.

-Most critically, edge characteristics—including inscription orientation (Position A or B), mint mark placement, and lettering quality—distinguish genuine specimens from counterfeits and identify valuable varieties.
+Most critically, the edge—including inscription orientation (Position A or B), mintmark placement, and lettering quality—is where you’ll find the differences that separate ordinary coins from valuable varieties.

 The Obverse Of The 2008 Presidential Dollar

-The 2008 series features four unique obverse designs by three accomplished artists: Joseph Menna, Don Everhart, and Joel Iskowitz.
-Each portrait captures the distinctive character and leadership of America’s fifth through eighth presidents.
+The 2008 series features four unique obverse designs by three accomplished Mint artists: Joseph Menna, Don Everhart, and Joel Iskowitz.
+Each portrait captures the character and legacy of America’s fifth through eighth presidents.

 The Reverse Of The 2008 Presidential Dollar

-Don Everhart designed a distinctive ant’s-eye view of the Statue of Liberty offset to the left, with Liberty occupying the bottom right quadrant and her extended elbow marking the coin’s compositional center.
+Don Everhart designed the reverse, which shows a distinctive ant’s-eye view of the Statue of Liberty offset to the left.
+Liberty occupies the bottom-right quadrant of the design, with her extended elbow marking the compositional center.

-The edge features incused lettering including “E PLURIBUS UNUM,” the mintmark (P, D, or S), year “2008,” and 13 five-pointed stars representing the original colonies.
+The edge carries incused lettering: “E PLURIBUS UNUM,” the mintmark (P, D, or S), the year “2008,” and 13 five-pointed stars representing the original colonies.
+In addition to the standard circulation strikes and proof issues, the San Francisco Proof Set had a mintage of 836,730 sets for 2008.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)